liebki/GithubExplorer/README.md

 - View a small important part of the Github Trend page, without opening a browser.
 - Open a repository in the browser for more information using the provided button.
 ###
-- Work in progress: Ability to add custom Trend page links, such as searching for repositories based on programming languages or specific criteria.
+- Work in progress: Save the custom page url somewhere
 - Work in progress: Details-button, to load more details of a certain repository (All languages, contributors, last update etc.)

 ## Screenshot(s)